Your expert guide to what to do in Campeche

 bienvenidos a campeche sign across a road

-When is the Best Time to Visit Campeche
+When is the best time to visit Campeche?

 Campeche is kinda perfect all year round.
 Sure, it’s hot, hot, hot in the summer months but it’s not *too* hot (ok yes, it’s really hot but I still think it’s visitable all year round) and there’s always an opportunity to stop for a refreshing drink or ice cream as you explore.

-🔆 November – April are the coolest (yet still warm) months
+🔆 November – April are the coolest (yet still warm) months.

 The name Campeche is derived from the Mayan name of the original settlement, Ah-Kin-Pech.
 The Spanish couldn’t pronounce this so shortened it to Campeche but actually, lengthened it to San Francisco de Campeche.
+Ah-Kin-Pech apparently means, ‘place of snakes and ticks’, thankfully we have never seen either in the area.

-📌 Its importance as a port also led to it being systematically attacked by pirates in the pay of Spain’s enemies, hence the impressive and large-scale defensive system that still stands today.
+Its importance as a port also led to it being systematically attacked by pirates in the pay of Spain’s enemies, hence the impressive and large-scale defensive system that still stands today.
 In the 1600s, the Spanish built walls around the city to keep out the marauding pirates, however, the walls don’t appear to have been entirely successful, since, in 1663, pirates sacked the city so comprehensively that King Charles II of Great Britain actually banned English pirates from carrying out further raids.

-📌 Campeche is one of the only cities in North America with such complete historic old city walls remaining.
+Campeche is one of the only cities in North America with such complete historic old city walls remaining.
 Originally, the Spanish lived within the walls and the indigenous Maya lived in the areas outside the walls: San Francisco, Guadalupe and San Román.

 What to do in Campeche